-The Property consists of approximately 6,170 square feet (0.14 acres) of vacant land located at 75-81 Dudley Street, Roxbury (the "Proposed Project Site").
+The Property consists of an approximately 8,296 square feet (0.19 acres) parking lot located at 40-50 Warren Street, Roxbury (the "Proposed Project Site").
+This location currently provides important public parking for neighborhood businesses.
+Proposals that provide a public parking component will evaluated more favorably.
 Roxbury, one of Boston's oldest neighborhoods, is home to a number of parks, schools, churches, and historic sites.
 At the heart of the city and home to the region's busiest bus station, Dudley Square is a prime corridor for job creation, commerce, and transit-oriented development.

+The Proposed Project Site is part of the Dudley Economic Development Area.
 Within a half-mile radius there are over 15,000 residents, over 50% of whom are under the age of thirty-five.
 The site has access to major thoroughfares and public transit.